-The O Mousepad is a winner of the Red Dot Design Award for the year 2015.
+The Amphibious Joint Lifeguard UAV is a winner of the Red Dot Design Award for the year 2016.

 Designer: Sarsenbek Hazken